It is important to maintain an accurate ICAEW firm record. Use this guide to find out what to consider when changing the structure of your firm.

 The ICAEW probate register is displayed at icaew.com/probate.
 It shows a list of accredited probate firms and their details.
 This information is taken from the ICAEW database.

-A directory of insolvency practitioners is administered and published by the Insolvency Service on their website.
+A directory of insolvency practitioners is administered and published by the Insolvency Service.
 The information is taken from the ICAEW database.
 Find an insolvency practitioner provides details of which office an insolvency practitioner is based, along with full contact details.
 Please note: Any changes received by the Insolvency Service will not be amended on the ICAEW database.

 Regulatory issues can arise where voting rights are held by corporate principals or by corporate owners of the audit firm.
 The Audit Regulations and Guidance require a firm’s voting rights to be held by audit-qualified individuals or registered audit firms.
 We can’t look through a group structure when assessing this requirement and only look at the person/body that holds the direct voting rights, rather than any indirect holdings.